-Troy Art Guild finding ways to cope with virus restrictions - The Troy Messenger
+Pike County Art Guild finding ways to cope with virus restrictions - The Troy Messenger

 “The first two sessions were on December 1 and 10 and everything went really well,” Smothers said.
 “We have kept the numbers small and are concentrating on drawling the whole figure rather than portraits.
 Together, we honing our skills and are supporting and learning from each other.”

-The Troy Art Guild works from Jerry Johnson’s Sienna Cloud Studio on North Three Notch Street.
+The Pike County Art Guild works from Jerry Johnson’s Sienna Cloud Studio on North Three Notch Street.
 Hopes are that COVID-19 will not long be a thing of the past.

 “We would like to have a large membership and be able to paint at the studio and at different locations around town and out in the countryside,” Smothers said.
 “Figure drawing is a challenge but so is still life.
 But, right now, we can’t do much.
 We are keeping the numbers small while we learn from each other and support and encourage each other as we move forward.”

-Smothers said the Troy Art Guild is made up of people of all artistic skill levels.
+Smothers said the Pike County Art Guild is made up of people of all artistic skill levels.

 “We have members who have years of experience and others who are just picking up a brush,” Smother said.